“Do you have a shampoo recipe?”

 My absolute favourite

 Ethique shampoo bars!
 What’s not to love about this brand?
-No plastic, easy to travel with, effective and no notable nasties that I am aware of.
-This is a relatively new discovery for me, and is on the very top of my list for shampoo.
-They do a conditioning bar too.
+No plastic, easy to travel with, effective and no super-nasty nasties, that I am aware of.
+(Note: I do believe they use sodium coco-sulfate, and while it doesn’t rate poorly on the toxin ladder just yet, I do think it is lacking research and may be slipping through loopholes for now.)

 Other brands I have tried and like

 MineralFusion, Mukti, 100% Pure, Lavera, Pineapple Heads (for kids).
-Google for stockists, or check out your local health food/organic store; companies like Nourished Life and Biome may stock them online too.
+Ecosia (or Google) for stockists, or check out your local health food/organic store.
+Companies like Nourished Life and Biome may stock them online too.